 604 Replacement: Waddington W3.1 courts for McIlwraith & McEacharn's Lines, M.V.
 Kanimbla, c.1938 (The Kanimbla was M.V. from 1936-39 only, after which she became HMS and then HMAS.)

 685 Replacement: Waddington W2.11 in the Pelham series, c.1935.
-Pelham was used as a brand by Boots, usually made by De La Rue; neither the series nor the back are mentioned in John Berry's book on the Waddington archive.
+Pelham was used as a brand by Boots, usually made by De La Rue; neither the series nor the back is mentioned in John Berry's book on the Waddington archive.

 842a Goodall G4.21, as 842 but on thinner card, c.1885